columbus-elst-connection/l-system-workshop/book/src/parser/type.md

 So our second guess is `Result<(T, &str), ParserError>`.

-A Parser returns a either a tuple of the parsed result and the rest of the input, or it returns an error.
+A Parser returns either a tuple of the parsed result and the rest of the input, or it returns an error.

 ## Trait